plotdb/form/doc/manager.md

        - `path`: path to the given widget
        - `widget`: widget to check.
        - `now`: default `false`. when `true`, force a post-check immediately.
+ - `status()`: return current status of manager ( all widgets combiined )
+   - this doesn't trigger validation so status may be outdated.
- - `status()`: return current status of all widgets. status definition is the same with `ldform`:
+   - status definition is the same with `ldform`:
      - 0: valid
      - 1: untouched ( not yet edit )
      - 2: invalid
      - 3: editing
      - 4 ~ 9: preserved
      - 10 and above: user defined.
  - `progress()`: return current progress of this form.
 Returned value is an object with following fields:
    - `total`: total number of widgets
    - `done`: how many widgets has to be filled